Title: Psychiatric Nurse Practitioner

 Under the direction of the Behavioral Health Manager, the Psychiatric Nurse Practitioner (PNP) serves as a member of the Behavioral Health Team and performs initial psychiatric assessments, including furnishing and managing psychotropic medication; crisis visits for established Desert AIDS Project (DAP) clients; psychiatric consultation to other providers; ordering and review of lab work or other studies; and referral to other providers as appropriate.
 The PNP shall not independently diagnosis, treat or manage all patient conditions encountered, but rather will utilize his/her assessment and disease management skills in conjunction with the Standardized Procedures and physician consultations, as deemed appropriate, in order to meet the behavioral health needs of their patients.

-Job Type: Full time/Part time
+Job Type: Part time

 FLSA Status: Salaried, Exempt

 License(s) and Certification(s)